tajinder102005/placement_cardealership_final2.2.2.2.2/PROMPTS.md

 >
 > Review every implementation like a senior engineer before moving to the next feature.

-### 2. Senior Software Engineer & Strict Code Review
-**User Prompt:**
-> Act as a senior software engineer (15+ years, full-stack) doing a formal code review before this ships to production.
-Be strict — review it like you're blocking a merge to main, not being polite.
->
 > Review against:
 > 1. Correctness — logic bugs, edge cases, race conditions, null/undefined handling
 > 2. Security — injection risks, auth/authorization gaps, secrets in code, unvalidated input